robcarver17/pysystemtrade/docs/production.md

 The following should be used as logging attributes (failure to do so will break reporting code):

-- type: the argument passed when the logger is setup.
+- type: the argument passed when the pst_logger is setup.
 Should be the name of the top level calling function.
 Production types include price collection, execution and so on.
 - stage: Used by stages in System objects, such as 'rawdata'
 - component: other parts of the top level function that have their own loggers
 - currency_code: Currency code (used for fx), format 'GBPUSD'